 Live Inbox currently runs on Microsoft Windows XP, Microsoft Vista, Windows 7, Windows 8.1 with Outlook 2003, 2007, 2010, 2013, 2016, Office 365 Desktop, Office Home Use Program (32/64bit).
 Live Inbox for Outlook works on all desktop windows versions from Windows XP to Windows 10.
 It also requires Microsoft's .Net Framework version 4.
 If you don't have Microsoft's .Net Framework on your computer, the installer will tell you about it.
 You can then install the framework and restart the installer.

-Once you have installed Live Inbox and run Outlook for the first time, Live Inbox will ask you for a license.
-Select "Apply License" if you are registered or "Start Trial" to sign up.
-Once you are done signing up and confirming your account, choose "Apply License"
+Once you have installed Live Inbox and run Outlook for the first time, Live Inbox will ask you to register.
+Choose sign-in if you already have a Live Inbox Account

-Another reason could be that you are running Outlook in an elevated mode.
+One reason could be that you are running Outlook in an elevated (run as administrator) mode.
 To fix it, make sure that Outlook is not running as an administrator or any other user.
+And install Live Inbox as the same user as Outlook.
+If this is not the case, a reinstall should work.

-Yes, Live Inbox should work seamlessly even if you have other plugins installed.
+Yes, Live Inbox should work well even if you have other plugins installed.
+But there are some plugins which can cause issues and bring Live Inbox down.

 Just go to the Control Panel, and you'll find Live Inbox in the list of programs installed on your computer (Add/Remove Programs, or Programs and Features, depending on your Windows version).